 The Company's customer contracts, which may be in the form of purchase orders, contracts or purchase agreements, contain performance obligations for delivery of agreed upon products.
 Delivery of all performance obligations contained within a contract with a customer typically occurs at the same time (or within the same accounting period).
 Transfer of control occurs at the point at which delivery has occurred, title and the risks and rewards of ownership have passed to the customer, and the Company has a right to payment.
-For all transactions apart from consignment sales, the Company will recognize revenue upon shipment of the product.
-For consignment sales, which are infrequent and did not occur in fiscal 2023, revenue is recognized at the time that the product is pulled from consignment warehouses.
+The Company recognizes revenue upon shipment of the product.